Bestselling Author, How to Be Black; TED Speaker, “How To Deconstruct Racism, One Headline At A Time”

 With an ancestry that includes a great-grandfather who taught himself to read, a grandmother who was the first black employee at the U.S. Supreme Court building, a computer-programming mother who took over radio stations in the name of the black liberation struggle, and an older sister who teaches yoga at her donation-based studio in Lansing, Michigan, Baratunde has long been taught to question authority and forge his own path.
 It helps that he was raised in Washington, D.C. under crackhead Mayor Marion Barry.

-His creative and inquisitive mind, forged by his mother’s lessons and polished by a philosophy degree from Harvard, have found expression in the pages of Fast Company, the screens of HBO, Comedy Central, CNN, MSNBC, BBC, the sound waves of NPR and roughly one bajillion podcasts, including "Our National Conversation About Conversations About Race," which he co-created with Raquel Cepeda and Tanner Colby.
-He has hosted shows on Discovery's Science Channel, Yahoo, AOL, YouTube, and Pivot TV, where he was co-host of "TakePart Live" with Meghan McCain and Jacob Soboroff.
-In 2016 he hosted a special three-part PBS series of TED Talks.
+His creative and inquisitive mind, forged by his mother’s lessons and polished by a philosophy degree from Harvard, have found expression in the pages of Fast Company and the New York Times, the screens of HBO, Comedy Central, CNN, MSNBC, BBC, the sound waves of NPR and roughly one bajillion podcasts.
+He has hosted shows and stories on NatGeo, Discovery's Science Channel, Yahoo, AOL, YouTube, and Pivot TV.
+In 2016 he hosted a special three-part PBS series of TED Talks and earned a Daytime Emmy nomination for the Spotify/Mic series, Clarify.

 Baratunde was terrific, start to finish - smart, funny, prepared and professional.
 We had tons of compliments throughout the night on his hosting.